D0kLabs/Silentmessenger/README.md

   one app for retrieve secured message from side to side without global connections

   HARDWARE RESOLUTIONS:
-  writing it for two Motorola Doid 4, both on Android 4.1.2
+  writing it for two Motorola Droid 4, both on Android 4.1.2

   SOFT RESOLUTIONS:
   sdk 16...